Organizational Management

 Work Centers (A):

-Work centers describe the physical locations where tasks are performed.
+Work centres describe the physical locations where tasks are performed.

 E.g.: Corporate office plant.